SeaSharpe/Design/ThreatModel.md

   **Description:**     Browser Client may be spoofed by an attacker and this may lead to unauthorized access to Web Server.
 Consider using a standard authentication mechanism to identify the source process.

-  **Justification:**   A token stored in an HTTP cookie will be used to authenticate the client is authentic.
-Cookies will timeout periodically to mitigate the risk of them being stolen.
+  **Justification:**   A token stored in an HTTP cookie will be used to authenticate the client.
+Cookies will timeout periodically to mitigate the risk of being stolen.
   -------------------- -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------